 Aurora University has two distinctive campuses and two educational centers.
 Please visit the campus websites for specific information on admission, academic programs, student services and events.

 Located in the second-largest city in Illinois just 40 miles from downtown Chicago, the Aurora main campus offers more than 40 undergraduate majors and extensive graduate offerings.
 The campus includes six residence halls, athletics facilities and Phillips Library.
 The main campus is located at 347 S. Gladstone Ave.
 Aurora, IL 60506.

 George Williams College campus

-The Woodstock Center, located in downtown Woodstock, Illinois, offers evening and weekend programs for adults who wish to complete a bachelor's, master's, or doctoral degree in business, public policy, education or social work.
-AU Woodstock Center, in the heart of McHenry County, is conveniently located near I-90 and the Woodstock Metra Union Pacific Northwest Line (UP-LN) station.
+AU Woodstock Center, located in downtown Woodstock, Illinois, offers evening and weekend programs for adults who wish to complete a bachelor's, master's, or doctoral degree in business, public policy, education or social work.
+AU Woodstock Center, in the heart of McHenry County, is conveniently located 20-25 minutes north of I-90 and near the Woodstock Metra Union Pacific Northwest Line (UP-NW) station.